inasafe/inasafe-doc/docs/source/training/socialisation/run_other_hazards.rst

 Therefore, you must first define keywords for each dataset in the project.

 To define keywords, please click on the :guilabel:`Keywords Creation Wizard` icon and follow the instructions provided.
-You can refer back to the `Run Intermediate InaSAFE <http://docs.inasafe.org/en/training/socialisation/run_intermediate_inasafe.html/>`__ module for step-by-step instructions.
+You can refer back to the :ref:`Run Intermediate InaSAFE <run_intermediate_inasafe>` module for step-by-step instructions.
 Once you have finished defining keywords for each layer, your |project_name| form should look like this :

 .. image:: /static/training/socialisation/other_hazard_03.*